-(a) A random number generator program will be used to supply a list of random numbers equal in amount to the number of signatures needed for two samples.
+(b) A random number generator program will be used to sup-

+ply a list of random numbers equal in amount to the number of signatures needed for two samples.
 A "first" sample list will be produced by using a count of random numbers equal to the first sample requirement.
-However, in all cases the first sample will be at least 1,000 signatures.
+However, in all cases the first sample will be 1,000 signatures.
 A "second" sample list will be produced by using the remainder of the random numbers.
-The "second" sample will contain a count of random numbers greater than the "first" sample list and in an amount equal to or greater than 4,000 signatures.
-The combined number of signatures to be used in the first and second samples will be at least 5,000 signatures;
+The combined number of signatures to be used in the first and second samples will be at least five percent of the total number of signatures submitted for verification.

-(b) The "first" and "second" sample list will show the petition identification number, county number, page number, sheet number and sheet line number of each signature selected for verification;
+(c) The "first" and "second" sample list will show the petition identification number, county number, petition signature sheet number and petition sheet line number of each signature selected for verification:

-(c) The signatures selected on the "first" sampling list will be color coded with a color different than the signatures on the "second" sampling list.
+(d) The signatures selected on the "first" sampling list will be color coded with a color different than the signatures on the "second" sampling list.

-(5) Using the "first" and "second" random sampling selection lists as the control element the appropriate signature sheets are pulled from the county stacks and the selected signatures are hi-lited.
-If the selected signature line is a blank or crossed out line, the next line below will be selected.
-If there are no following lines, the line above will be selected.
+(5) Using the "first" and "second" random sampling selection lists as the control element, the appropriate petition signature sheets are pulled from the county stacks and the selected signatures are hi-lited.
+If the selected signature line is a blank or crossed out line, the next available line below will be selected.
+If there are no available lines below, the line above will be selected.
 These changes will be noted on the random sampling selection list.

-(6) A "First and Second Sample Summary of Results of Verification", the random sampling selection list and the selected signature sheets are sent to the applicable county.
+(6) A "First and Second Sample Summary of Results of Verification", the random sampling selection list and the selected petition signature sheets are sent to the applicable county.

-(7) Upon receipt of the selected signature sheet(s) the county election official will immediately begin checking the signatures of the "first" sample.
-As soon as all the signatures of the "first" sample are checked the county election official will post these results to the "First Sample Summary of Results of Verification."
-The county election official will then immediately deliver, fax or call in these results to the Secretary of State.
+(7) Upon receipt of the selected petition signature sheet(s) the county elections official will immediately begin verifying the signatures of the "first" sample.
+As soon as all the signatures of the "first" sample are verified, the county election official will post these results to the "First Sample" section of the Summary of Results of Verification form.
+The county elections official will then immediately deliver or fax these results to the Secretary of State.

-(8) The Secretary of State will immediately consolidate and crossfoot all delivered, faxed or called in "Summary of Results of Verification" data for the "first" sampling.
+(8) The Secretary of State will immediately consolidate and tabulate all delivered or faxed "Summary of Results of Verification" data for the "first" sampling.